Eco-Narratives

 Picture

-Presentations (10%)
+Presentations (5%)

-In the last week of the semester, all students will present their websites while offering a reflection on their experiences of this class, answering the following prompts (in no particular order):
+During our scheduled final exam time, all students will present their websites while offering a reflection on their experiences of this class, answering the following prompts (in no particular order):

 • What did you learn in this class that was unexpected, especially interesting, or inspiring?